OpenFn/docs/docs/jobs/understanding.md

    executes jobs for OpenFn in an emphemeral Node.js environment.
 2. **state** is a .JSON file that is built and passed into the Node environment.
    It contains at least two keys, `configuration` and `data`.
-Configuration will be populated with your credential and it used by language packages for authentication, and data will be populated with message data if the job was triggered by an incoming message.
+Configuration will be populated with your credential and it used by adaptors for authentication, and data will be populated with message data if the job was triggered by an incoming message.

 ```json
 {